Positronikal/davinci-mcp-professional/README.md

 # DaVinci MCP Professional v2.1.0
 A modern, professional implementation of a Model Context Protocol server for DaVinci Resolve integration.
+This project is a hard/project fork from the excellent work done by @samuelgursky at https://github.com/samuelgursky/davinci-resolve-mcp.
+It's an independent project now due to major overhaul and restructuring making it incompatible with the original repo.
+DaVinci MCP Professional is a fully enterprise-grade implementation of an MCP specifically designed expose the full range of functionality either DaVinci Resolve or DaVinci Resolve Studio to an MCP client.
+Supported clients include both Claude Desktop (preferred) or Cursor.

 ## What Makes This Professional
 This is a complete architectural rewrite and cleanup of existing DaVinci Resolve MCP implementations: